cse412-21w/covid-19-vaccine-trends/README.md

 Ash: Ash worked on the first visualization, the animated bar chart race displaying global vaccine distribution as well as overall styling and writeups.

-Saksham: Saksham worked on the second and third visualizations about vaccination rollouts in the United States, including the line chart and stacked bar chart.
+Saksham: Saksham worked on the second (stacked area chart) and fourth (stacked bar chart) visualizations about vaccination rollouts in the United States, including the line chart and stacked bar chart.
+Wrote part of the visualization descriptions.

-Jacob:
+Jacob: Jacob worked on the third visualization (bubble chart) about the total vaccine count in each state.
+Also proofread the content on the website.

 Shivaum: